Dyalog/pynapl/README.md

 #### Requirements:

- - Dyalog APL version 16.0 Unicode
- - Python 2.7.9 or higher, or Python 3.4 or higher.
+**Attention**: this branch contains a version of the interface that had been tested with Dyalog APL 16.0 Unicode, and that supported Python 2.7.9+, or Python 3.4, 3.5, or 3.6.
+This version of the interface has not been maintained/developed for these Python versions.
+The up-to-date Py'n'APL interface requires newer Python and Dyalog APL versions.

 ## User manual